The Outwell Wolf Lake is a great tent for family camping holidays. It comes in a 5 or 7 man versions with lots of great features.

 - Alloy poles provide a rigid frame.
 The poles on the Wolf Lake 7 weigh 27 kg and on the Wolf Lake 5 22.1 kg.

 - The tent uses the Outwell Floating Guyline system, which provides stability and less pegging out.
 It also uses the Outwell colour coded pegs (which are good tent pegs), to help you pitch correctly.

 - There are other good design features such as a mud valence to help protect from wind and rain, sealed zips, wind stabilisation, tinted windows, and a great little window in the sleeping area so you can see what the weather's like outside without even having to leave your sleeping bag!

 Due to the size and weight of the tent, it's not recommended that just one person pitches the tent alone.
 But size and weight aside, you needn't worry about it being a complicated tent to put up: there's no complicated set of different poles that have to be inserted at funny angles.
 This is straightforward, and there's colour coding to help ensure you pitch it successfully.

 Outwell have put together this video, which shows you a step-by-step approach to successfully pitching.

-If you buy a Wolf Lake, do pitch this at home (or somewhere where there’s space) before you travel to the campsite.
+If you buy a Wolf Lake, pitch this at home (or somewhere where there's space) before travelling to the campsite.
 You should also wet the tent to help ensure all the seams are sealed (read why here).